-In the BAU scenario current policies are continuously adjusted to provide about the same, but not more profitability for distributed energy production and self-consumption in the longer term than now, until grid parity is reached.
-The lower level of the BAU scenario uses a trend projection from the past four years of available historic data (2013-2017) as a base.
-Furthermore, it assumes that the cost reductions for new technologies continue and that current policy measures are similar or gradually phased out as technology cost drops.
+The lower end of the outcome space uses a trend projection from the past four years of available historic data (2013-2017) as a base.
+Furthermore, it assumes that the cost reductions for new technologies continue, electricity prices increase only slightly and that current policy measures are similar or gradually phased out as technology cost drops.